PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

   *int, optional, default=5*

   Threshold used in the sofia source finding.
 This can help to have FAT select the right source.
 It does not affect the fitting.
+**force_fit**

+  *bool, optional, default=False*

+  Bypass all initial checks on the source and force pyFAT to fit a TRM regardless of the size of the source.
+  !!!!!!!!!!!!Not fully functional yet!!!!!!!!!!!!!!!